 Listen for music from the Nitty Gritty Dirt Band's performance at the Cotillion in Wichita.
-The Nitty Gritty Dirt Band has been performing its brand of country-rock since the '60s with a brief bit of fame in the '80s when they shortened their name to "The Dirt Band."
-Their best known tune probably is "Mr. Bojangles" although some may argue that "Will the Circle Be Unbroken" and "American Dream" are equally worthy of notice.
-Like most acoustic, "bluegrassy" bands, they have great musicianship, tight harmonies and are a lot of fun to watch.
+The Nitty Gritty Dirt Band have been performing their brand of country-rock since the '60s with a brief bit of fame in the '80s when they shortened their name to "The Dirt Band."
+Their best known tune probably is Mr. Bojangles, although some may argue that "Will the Circle Be Unbroken" and "American Dream" are equally worthy of notice.
+Like most acoustic "bluegrassy" bands, they have great musicianship, tight harmonies and are a lot of fun to watch.
 You'll see.
 This Saturday evening at 7:00.

 A compilation of performances from the Sedgwick County Zoo Summer Concert Series.
 This show includes bayou-blues queen Marcia Ball, Big Bad Voodoo Daddy, A Roomful of Blues and more.
 Great shows, great crowds – check it out!